DCAN-Labs/BIBSnet-deprecated/README.md

 ## BIBSnet Segmentation Models

 For choosing the model, be sure to choose the model according to what anatomicals you are providing.
-The task id you provide with the --task flag needs to correlate with the model number.
+The task ID you provide with the --task flag needs to correlate with the model number.

 `data/models.csv` lists all available BIBSnet models to run.
 Below are the default BIBSnet models, all trained on manually-segmented 0- to 8-month-old BCP subjects' segmentations.